 3. Results

 A total of 1,297 children of the HELIX subcohort had measurements of the non-persistent EDCs.
 The study population was 55% male, and, at the time of visit, the median age of the children was 8.06 years (Table 1, and Supplementary Table 5 for cohort-specific characteristics).
 The children were mostly Caucasian (90%), and the largest minority were of Pakistani origin (6.2%).
 Measurements of both non-persistent EDCs and glucocorticosteroids were available for 976 children of the subcohort, as shown in Supplementary Figure 1.
-The median HRT-SE was 300 ms (interquartile range (IQR), 231-368), with lower median values for EDEN, MOBA, and INMA, corresponding to the cohorts with older children.
+The median HRT-SE was 300 ms (IQR, 231-368), with lower median values for EDEN, MOBA, and INMA, corresponding to the cohorts with older children.
 Concentrations of unprocessed non-persistent EDCs, after imputation of values below the LOD, and glucocorticosteroids, are presented in Table 2 and Table 3, respectively (Supplementary Table 6 and Supplementary Table 7 for results by cohort).
 Generally, the EDCs showed high levels of detection, with the exception of some of the OP pesticide metabolites (e.g., DEDTH and DMDTP) and shown in Supplementary Figure 2.
 Similarly, the glucocorticosteroids showed high levels of detection (Supplementary Figure 3).

 Associations between exposure to EDCs and HRT-SE are shown in Figure 2 (with effective sample sizes before and after balancing weights estimation, and summary statistics of the estimated balancing weights shown in Supplementary Table 8 and Supplementary Table 9, respectively).
 For most EDCs, a cohort-specific increase in the levels of the exposures from the 10th to the 90th percentiles was associated with a positive MC, indicating an increase in the values of HRT-SE and thus lower attention.
 Most of the CIs included the null effect, though.
 Noteworthy associations were observed for the paraben MEPA (MC: 0.042 and 95% CI: (0.013, 0.071)), and the phthalate metabolites oxo-MiNP (MC: 0.023 and 95% CI: (0.003, 0.044)), oh-MiNP (MC: 0.039 and 95% CI: (0.001, 0.076)), and MEHP (MC: 0.036 and 95% CI: (0.008, 0.063)).
 The organophosphate pesticide (OP pesticide) DETP was associated with lower HRT-SE (MC: -0.026 and 95% CI: (-0.054, 0.001)).
 There was little evidence for effect modification by sex, with significant differences between males and females present only for the phenol OXBE (MC: 0.032 and 95% CI: (0.004, 0.061)) and the phthalate metabolite MbZP (MC: -0.066 and 95% CI: (-0.126, -0.007)) (Supplementary Table 10 for the marginal differences on the logarithmic scale between females and males; Supplementary Table 11 for summary statistics of the estimated balancing weights; Supplementary Table 12 and Supplementary Figure 4 for the individual MCs).